 Useful guide for writing manual test cases:

-Once you have done the above, go to our our Directory of Volunteers wiki page and add or update your information.
+Once you have done the above, go to our Directory of Volunteers wiki page and add or update your information.
 Also, add an entry for yourself to the QA Testing Preferences page.
 Congratulations!
 Please send a note to qa@openoffice.apache.org so we know.